Zylann/godot_voxel/doc/source/module_development.md

 This module can compile as a GDExtension library.
 This allows to distribute it as a library file (`.dll`, `.so`...) without having to recompile Godot Engine.
 TODO: Godot's documentation doesn't seem to contain information about GDExtension yet.
 For now, you can check [this old news](https://godotengine.org/article/introducing-gd-extensions) and the [GodotCpp repository](https://github.com/godotengine/godot-cpp).

+To compile the library:
+- Download a copy of [GodotCpp](https://github.com/godotengine/godot-cpp)
+- In the voxel module's root directory, write the path to GodotCpp at the beginning of the `SConstruct` script.
-To compile the library, open the same kind of console you would use to compile Godot, change directory to the voxel module's root folder, and run SCons there.
+- Open the same kind of console you would use to compile Godot, change directory to the voxel module's root folder, and run SCons there.
 It will use the `SConstruct` file instead of `SCsub`.
+The library will be saved under a `bin/` folder.

 Example of build command on Windows (unoptimized debug build for use in editor):
 ```